commercetools/merchant-center-application-kit/packages/server-express/README.md

 ## Session middleware

-This middleware should be used to handle the authentication exchange between the server and the `/proxy/forward-to` endpoint of the MC API.
+This middleware should be used to handle the authentication exchange between the server and the `/proxy/forward-to` endpoint of the Merchant Center API.

 > You can read more about the "Proxy to External API" concepts [here](https://docs.commercetools.com/custom-applications/main-concepts/proxy-to-external-api).